 Chicago-based Rush Street Interactive (RSI) has stated that it will eventually launch real money online poker in the US, but it has been opaque about its plans.
 Recently, the conventional thinking was that RSI was still several months, maybe even a year or more, away from rolling out an online poker product.

-Although a solo launch of BetRivers Poker is possible, RSI could also wait for additional states to join MSIGA so it can make a big multi-state splash upon launch.
+Although a solo launch is possible, RSI could also wait for additional states to join MSIGA so it can make a big multi-state splash upon launch.

 RSI has a land-based partner available if one is required.
 Rush Street Gaming, an RSI affiliate, owns and operates Rivers Casino & Resort Schenectady.